 Some people mistakenly assume that rigid contacts aren’t comfortable.
 In reality, scleral contact lenses are very comfortable because they don’t touch the cornea and lubricate the eyes.

 If you have irregular corneas, dry eye or hard-to-fit eyes, scleral lenses may be right for you.
-Find out more about scleral lenses by scheduling an eye exam at The Scleral Lens Center at Drs.
+Find out more about scleral lenses by scheduling an eye exam at Drs.
 Farkas, Kassalow, Resnick & Associates today!

-The Scleral Lens Center at Drs.
-Farkas, Kassalow, Resnick & Associates serves patients from New York City, The East Side, Roslyn and Nassau County, throughout New York.
+Drs.
+Farkas, Kassalow, Resnick & Associates serves patients from New York City, Roslyn, Long Island and Nassau County, throughout New York.